charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Frequency of property type in Swiss listings](assets/figures/listings-type.png)

-As can be observed, rooms are more frequent in Geneva whereas in Vaud and Zurich, it is more common to rent our one's entire place.
+Rooms are more frequent in Geneva whereas in Vaud and Zurich, it is more common to rent our one's entire place.

 **How does this affect the distribution of prices for each property type?**

 ![Price distribution](assets/figures/listings-price-dist.png)

-Vaud provides properties with a large number of beds.
-On the other hand, Geneva's small offering of entire places contain a surprisingly small amount of beds.
-The region of Zurich  contains a clear subset of pricy properties, and displays prices generally higher than the other Swiss regions.
+Vaud provides properties with a large number of beds, Geneva's small offering of entire places contain a small amount of beds and Zurich  contains a clear subset of pricy properties, and displays prices generally higher than the other Swiss regions.

 **How are review scores correlated between different demands?**